zenml-io/zenml-plugins/model_control_plane/README.md

 ```

 ### Predictions pipeline
-**Predictions pipeline** is reading trained model object from the Model Version tagged as Staging to produce predictions and link them also to the same Model Version.
-In this case `version` is set to a stage value, so on every run a Model Version in Staging will be used.
-This makes this pipeline agnostic of underlying logic of promotion in Training pipeline.
+The Predictions pipeline reads the trained model object from the Model Version tagged as Staging, generating predictions and linking them to the same Model Version.
+The `version` is set to a stage value, ensuring that the pipeline uses the Model Version in the Staging stage for every run.
+This approach makes the pipeline independent of the underlying logic of promotion in the Training pipeline.
 ```python
 from zenml import pipeline
 from zenml.model import ModelConfig